eswan-star/NumAnalysis/README.md

 # NumAnalysis
-Scientific Computing and Numerical Analysis
+Translations of MatLab code to Python Jupyter Notebooks for Scientific Computing and Numerical Analysis, AM 205 @ Harvard